 The SGSN shall include an SGSN Address for control plane and an SGSN address for user traffic, which may differ from that provided by the underlying network service (e.g. IP).

+The following requirements apply for IPv4/IPv6 capable SGSN and GGSN:

-If an IPv4/IPv6 capable SGSN did not receive IPv6 addresses for both the GGSN control plane and GGSN user plane from the old SGSN, it shall include IPv4 addresses in the fields SGSN Address for Control Plane and SGSN Address for User Traffic and IPv6 addresses in the fields Alternative SGSN Address for Control Plane and Alternative SGSN Address for User Traffic.
+- For an Update PDP Context request triggered by an inter-SGSN mobility scenario, if an IPv4/IPv6 capable SGSN did not receive IPv6 addresses for both the GGSN control plane and GGSN user plane from the old SGSN, it shall include IPv4 addresses in the fields SGSN Address for Control Plane and SGSN Address for User Traffic and IPv6 addresses in the fields Alternative SGSN Address for Control Plane and Alternative SGSN Address for User Traffic.
 Otherwise, an IPv4/IPv6 capable SGSN shall use only SGSN IPv6 addresses if it has GGSN IPv6 addresses available for both the GGSN control plane and GGSN user plane.

+- For an Update PDP Context Request triggered by an intra-SGSN scenario, an IPv4/IPv6 capable SGSN should only include SGSN addresses of the same type as the address type currently in use between the SGSN and GGSN for the PDP context, i.e. of the same type as the GGSN Address for Control Plane and GGSN Address for user traffic earlier received from the GGSN.
+For instance, if IPv4 is currently in use between the SGSN and GGSN, the SGSN should include SGSN IPv4 addresses and it should not include Alternative SGSN Addresses for Control Plane or User Traffic.

-If the GGSN supports IPv6 below GTP, it shall store and use the IPv6 SGSN addresses for communication with the SGSN and ignore the IPv4 SGSN addresses.
-If the GGSN supports only IPv4 below GTP, it shall store and use the IPv4 SGSN addresses for communication with the SGSN and ignore the IPv6 SGSN addresses.
+- In either case, if IPv6 SGSN addresses are included in the request and the GGSN supports IPv6 below GTP, the GGSN shall store and use the IPv6 SGSN addresses for communication with the SGSN and ignore the IPv4 SGSN addresses.
+If IPv6 SGSN addresses are included in the request and the GGSN supports only IPv4 below GTP, the GGSN shall store and use the IPv4 SGSN addresses for communication with the SGSN and ignore the IPv6 SGSN addresses.
 When active contexts are being redistributed due to load sharing, G-PDUs that are in transit across the Gn-interface are in an undetermined state and may be lost.